Do you want to make cupcakes but don’t have a cupcake pan around? You might think you’ve hit an obstacle, but it’s actually not that big a deal!

 5 – Ramekins

-Nevertheless, these will look like cupcakes, smell like cupcakes and definitely taste just like cupcakes- all without a cupcake pan!
+Nevertheless, these will look like cupcakes, smell like cupcakes, and definitely taste just like cupcakes—all without a cupcake pan!

-Make sure your ramekins are oven safe and then proceed to grease and flour them each individually.
 Scoop your cupcake batter into the ramekin and bake.
 Top with frosting just as you would a cupcake!

 6 – Mugs

-You may be surprised to find that many ceramic mugs are oven safe.
-Now that you are thinking about ceramic mugs, envision the size of a standard mug….about the same size as a cupcake, right?!
-I bet you can already guess where we are going with this one.
+You may be surprised to find that many ceramic mugs are oven-safe.
+Now that you’re thinking about ceramic mugs, envision the size of a standard mug….about the same size as a cupcake, right?!

-Place several oven safe ceramic mugs on a sheet tray and drop a cupcake paper into each one.
-Scoop your batter in, using your cupcake paper as a guide- the batter should only come half way up the sides of the paper liner, not half way up the sides of the mug (unless you want super tall cupcakes).
+Place several oven-safe ceramic mugs on a sheet tray and drop cupcake paper into each one.
+Scoop your batter in, using your cupcake paper as a guide.

 Bake the cupcakes and then let them cool inside the mug.
-Once cooled, flip the mug upside down and the cupcake should just slide right out, thanks to the paper liner!
+Once cooled, flip the mug upside down, and the cupcake should just slide right out, thanks to the paper liner!

 If your cupcake is a little stuck, use a paring knife to go around the edges and help release it.
 Ice the cupcakes and enjoy!